zYeoman/myStars/README.md

 - [cash](https://github.com/dthree/cash) - Cross-platform Linux commands in ES6
 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [youdaodict](https://github.com/HalfdogStudio/youdaodict) - 一个简单的基于有道在线翻译的GreaseMonkey屏幕取词脚本，在哪个网站都能用:)
 - [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - The https://freeCodeCamp.org open source codebase and curriculum.
-Learn to code and help nonprofits.
+Learn to code for free together with millions of people.
 - [strapdown](https://github.com/arturadib/strapdown) - Instant and elegant Markdown documents in the browser
-- [plotly.js](https://github.com/plotly/plotly.js) - The open source JavaScript graphing library that powers plotly
+- [plotly.js](https://github.com/plotly/plotly.js) - Open-source JavaScript charting library behind plot.ly and Dash
 - [how2](https://github.com/santinic/how2) - stackoverflow from the terminal
 - [image-cli](https://github.com/egoist/image-cli) - Uploading local or remote images from CLI to store in Cloud.
 - [node-lessons](https://github.com/alsotang/node-lessons) - :closed_book:《Node.js 包教不包会》 by alsotang